-Acute kidney injury (AKI) is a sudden loss of renal function with a consecutive rise in creatinine and blood urea nitrogen (BUN).
+Acute kidney injury (AKI) is a sudden loss of renal function with a subsequent rise in creatinine and blood urea nitrogen (BUN).
 It is most frequently caused by decreased renal perfusion (prerenal) but may also be due to direct damage to the kidneys (intrarenal or intrinsic) or inadequate urine drainage (postrenal).
-In AKI, acid-base homeostasis, as well as the fluid and electrolyte balance, is disturbed, and the excretion of substances, including drugs, within the urine is impaired.
-The main symptom of AKI is oliguria or anuria; in some cases, polyuria may occur as a result of disturbed tubular reabsorption.
-Diagnosis of AKI requires an increase in serum creatinine concentration and/or decrease in urine output.
-Specific investigations are guided by the suspected cause.
+In AKI, the acid-base, fluid, and electrolyte balances are disturbed and the urinary excretion of substances such as drugs is impaired.
+AKI may be asymptomatic or manifest with oliguria or anuria and, when kidney dysfunction is severe, it may manifest with symptoms and signs of uremia; in some cases, polyuria may occur as a result of impaired tubular reabsorption.
+A diagnosis of AKI can be made based on an increase in serum creatinine concentration and/or decrease in urine output.
+Initial evaluation includes blood and urine studies, which may help identify the mechanism of kidney injury and any metabolic complications of AKI.
+Additional specific investigations are guided by the suspected cause.
 Rapid evaluation, diagnosis, and treatment are necessary to prevent irreversible loss of renal function.
+Management is based on the mechanism of kidney injury and the underlying causes.
+Treatment is primarily supportive and aims to ensure adequate kidney perfusion and prevent complications and further kidney damage.

 Prerenal acute kidney injury (∼ 60% of cases)

-- Hypotension: e.g., sepsis, dehydration, cardiogenic shock (decreased cardiac output), anaphylactic shock
+- Hypotension: e.g., due to sepsis, cardiogenic shock (decreased cardiac output), anaphylactic shock

 - Renal artery stenosis

-- Drugs affecting glomerular perfusion: e.g., cyclosporine, tacrolimus, NSAIDs , ACE inhibitors
+- Drugs that affect glomerular perfusion: e.g., cyclosporine, tacrolimus, NSAIDs , ACE inhibitors (ACE-Is)

 Intrinsic acute kidney injury (∼ 35% of cases)

-Intrinsic causes include any disease that leads to severe direct kidney damage.
+Intrinsic causes include any condition that leads to severe direct kidney damage.

-- Acute tubular necrosis (causes ∼ 85% of intrinsic AKIs): most commonly caused by sepsis, infection, ischemia, and/or nephrotoxins
+Acute tubular necrosis (causes ∼ 85% of intrinsic AKIs)

 Postrenal acute kidney injury (∼ 5% of cases)